FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 I build **practical, database-driven systems** using **Python, Django, FastAPI, PostgreSQL, Redis, Docker, and REST APIs**.
 My main interest is creating backend solutions that are reliable, maintainable, and useful in real business workflows.

-I enjoy working on the engineering side of web applications: **data modeling, API design, authentication, business rules, system organization, and deployment-ready environments**.
+I enjoy backend development because it involves **designing systems, structuring data, organizing business logic, and solving real-world operational problems**.

 Currently, I am studying **Bachelor's Degree in Computer Science with an emphasis in Systems Analysis** at the **National University of Asunción**, Faculty of Polytechnic.